jgodfrey/Once-In-A-Lifetime/README.md

 # Once-In-A-Lifetime
-An old, Tcl/Tk version of the solitaire game Once In a Lifetime
+A very old, Tcl/Tk version of the solitaire game Once In a Lifetime.
+Dropping here for safekeeping.

 See here for some history and discussion: